wintondeshong/AndcultureCode.CSharp.Core/src/AndcultureCode.CSharp.Core/AndcultureCode.CSharp.Core.md

 ##### Returns

-The entity witht he provided identity value and filter condition met.
+The entity with he provided identity value and filter condition met.

 ##### Parameters